Apparently, leprechauns hide their pots of gold at the end of a rainbow. When I see a rainbow I estimate its coordinates and go looking.

-It’s important for us to be aware of those one-percenters, because they can reveal the most.
-They’re the ones that are hiding, so they’re the ones that can lead to greater self-knowledge.
+It’s important for us to be aware of those one-percenters, because they are the ones that lead to self-knowledge.

 Step 2.
 Search for other emotions.
-Is there apprehension?
+For example, is there apprehension?
 Hope?
 Distrust?
 Pessimism?
-Optimism?
+Optimism . . .?

 Step 3.
-Congratulate yourself on discovering the enormous range of emotions you can experience by just doing something as simple as reading a book.
+Congratulate yourself on discovering the enormous range of emotions you can experience by just doing something as simple as reading an article.
 How complex are the emotions people can feel!